-5. When did the new Building (Dam Safety) Regulations 2022 come into effect?
-Which activities must be completed and by when?
+5. When do the new Building (Dam Safety) Regulations 2022 come into effect?
+What activities will I need to complete and by when?

-The Regulations came into force on 13 May 2024.
-Owners of classifiable dams must undertake the activities summarised in the following table, which have a range of due dates.
+On 13 May 2024, the Regulations came into force.
+Owners of classifiable dams need to undertake the activities summarised in the following table, which have a range of due dates.

-Activity Low potential impact dams Medium potential impact dams High potential impact dams Section of the Act or Regulations Regulations are made 12 May 2022 Regulations commence 13 May 2024 Submit a PIC to regional authority Up to three months after regulations commence or the dam is commissioned (whichever is later) Section 135(2) of the Act Submit a dam safety assurance programme (DSAP) to regional authority Not required Up to two years after the regional authority approves the PIC Up to 12 months after the regional authority approves the PIC Section 142(2) of the Act Carry out an intermediate dam safety review (element four) Not required Within 12 months of the regional authority approving the DSAP Within 12 months of the regional authority approving the DSAP Section 15 of the Regulations Carry out a comprehensive dam safety review (element five) Not required Within five years of the regional authority approving the DSAP Within five years of the regional authority approving the DSAP Section 16 of the Regulations Submit an annual compliance certificate Not required On the anniversary of the regional authority approving the DSAP Section 150 of the Act Review the dam's PIC Within five years of the regional authority approving the classification, and then not more than every five years Section 139(1) of the Act Review the DSAP Not required Within ten years after the date which the regional authority approves the DSAP, and then after the first review, at intervals of not more than seven years Within five years of the date which the regional authority approves the DSAP, and then after the first review, at intervals of not more than five years Sections 140 and 146 of the Act
+Activity Low potential impact dams Medium potential impact dams High potential impact dams Section of the Act or Regulations Regulations are made 12 May 2022 Regulations commence 13 May 2024 Submit a PIC to regional authority Up to three months after regulations commence or the dam is commissioned (whatever is later).
+Section 135(2) of the Act.
+Submit a dam safety assurance programme (DSAP) to regional authority.
+Not required.
+Up to two years after the regional authority approves the PIC.
+Up to 12 months after the regional authority approves the PIC.
+Section 142(2) of the Act.
+Carry out an intermediate dam safety review (element four).
+Not required.
+Within 12 months of the regional authority approving the DSAP.
+Within 12 months of the regional authority approving the DSAP.
+Section 15 of the Regulations Carry out a comprehensive dam safety review (element five).
+Not required.
+Within five years of the regional authority approving the DSAP.
+Within five years of the regional authority approving the DSAP.
+Section 16 of the Regulations.
+Submit an annual compliance certificate.
+Not required.
+On the anniversary of the regional authority approving the DSAP.
+Section 150 of the Act.
+Review the dam's PIC.
+Within five years of the regional authority approving the classification, and then not more than every five years.
+Section 139(1) of the Act.
+Review the DSAP.
+Not required.
+Within ten years after the date which the regional authority approves the DSAP, and then after the first review, at intervals of not more than seven years.
+Within five years of the date which the regional authority approves the DSAP, and then after the first review, at intervals of not more than five years.
+Sections 140 and 146 of the Act.

-Source: MBIE (2023) Guide to complying with the Dam Safety Regulations
+Source: MBIE (2023) Guide to complying with the Dam Safety Regulations.